 Solution 2 – Bridal Sets: There are a couple of ways to avoid this problem.
 One is to pick a bridal set with a perfectly matching wedding band and engagement ring.
 These come as a set and are made to fit together so that the wedding ring “curves” around the engagement ring’s stone.

-Solution 3 – Contoured wedding rings: Some engagement rings have a choice of separate “contoured” wedding bads to fit the stone shape.
+Solution 3 – Contoured wedding rings: Some engagement rings have a choice of separate “contoured” wedding bands to fit the stone shape.
 Even if you already have an engagement ring, a contoured band like this could fit around it.
 Since you can buy them separately, unlike wedding sets, this can be a good solution:

 1. First things first: ring size